ellen-yli/project2/README.md

 We will compare the carbohydrates and protein amount in those two different diet groups.

--   nutrition table for recipe1
+-   Nutrition table for recipe1:

 ``` r
 nutri1<-recipe1$results.nutrition